|

 - Password Strength - create a long and

-strong password using a combination of upper and
+strong password using a combination of upper

-lower case characters, numbers, and symbols.
+and lower case characters, numbers, and

-- Service Set Identifier (SSID) -
+- Service Set Identifier (SSID) - change

-change the SSID name to something unique.
+the SSID name to something unique.
+Disable

-Disable broadcasting of the SSID.
+broadcasting of the SSID.

 - Universal Plug and Play (UPnP) - UPnP